mvolkmann/blog/src/meteor.md

 Meteor Methods are functions that typically reside on both the client-side and server-side.
+By convention, "Method" is written with a capital "M" to distinguish it from normal JavaScript methods.
-They are meant to be called from client-side code.
+Methods are meant to be called from client-side code.
 Server-side implementations are invoked using a
-Remote Procedure Call (RPC) that uses WebSockets.
+Remote Procedure Call (RPC) that utilizes WebSockets.
 This is alternative to REST calls implemented using HTTP.

-Common uses for methods include inserting documents in collections, deleting documents from collections, and updating documents in collection.
+Common uses for Methods include inserting a document in a collection, deleting a document from a collection, and updating a document in a collection.
 Retrieving documents from collections is typically done by subscribing to them.

-To implement a method in server-side code, pass an object literal to `Meteor.methods` where the properties are method definitions.
+To implement a Method,
+import `Meteor` from the `meteor/meteor` package and pass an object literal to `Meteor.methods`.
+The properties of the object are Method definitions.
-This registers the methods with Meteor's DDP system.
+This registers the Methods with Meteor's DDP system.
-It can be called any number of times to register additional methods.
+The `Meteor.methods` function can be called any number of times to register additional Methods.

-The methods can have any number of parameters with any JavaScript types.
+The Methods can accept any number of parameters with any JavaScript types.

-The `check` function in the `meteor/check` package can be used to check the types of parameters and runtime.
+The `check` function in the `meteor/check` package can be used to check the types of parameters at runtime.
 Note that TypeScript types are only checked at compile-time.
-It throws a `Match.Error` if unexpected types are passed.
+The `check` function throws a `Match.Error` if unexpected types are passed.
 For details on the `check` function, see <https://docs.meteor.com/api/check.html>.
-To report other parameter validation errors, use `throw new ValidationError(message)`.
+To report other kinds of parameter validation errors, use `throw new ValidationError(message)`.

-For most other errors, use
+To report most other errors, use
 `throw new Meteor.Error(errorId, message[, details])`.
-The error id is typically the method name followed by a period and an error name.
+The error id is typically the Method name followed by a period and an error name.
-If instead a generic JavaScript error is thrown using `throw new Error(message)`, the details will only appear on the server and clients will only be notified that an internal server error occurred.
+If a generic JavaScript error is thrown instead using `throw new Error(message)`, the details will only appear on the server and clients will only be notified that an internal server error occurred.

-To call a method from client code, import `Meteor` from the `meteor/meteor` package and call `Meteor.call` passing it the name of a Method, arguments, and a callback function.
+To call a Method from client code, import `Meteor` from the `meteor/meteor` package and call `Meteor.call` passing it the name of a Method, any number of arguments, and a callback function.
-This triggers the method call lifecycle which has six parts.
+This triggers the Method call lifecycle which has six parts.

-1. If the method is defined on the client, it is executed there, typically updating Minimongo, and corresponding UI updates are made.
+1. If the Method is defined on the client, it is executed there.
+   This typically updates Minimongo and corresponding UI updates are made.
 1. A JSON-based DDP message is constructed and sent to the server.
-   This includes the method name, arguments, and a generated method id.
+   This includes a message name (`msg` property set to "method"), Method name (in the `method` property), arguments (in the `params` property), and a generated Method id (in the `id` property).
-1. The method executes on the server, possibly updating MongoDB.
+1. The Method executes on the server, possibly updating MongoDB.
-1. A return value is sent to the client in a "result" message that includes the previously generated method id and the result.
+1. A return value is sent to the client in a message that includes a message name (`msg` property set to "result"), the previously generated Method id (in the `id` property), and the result (in the `result` property).
 1. Any affected data in Minimongo is updated, but the UI is not yet updated.
-1. The callback function passed to `Meteor.call` is passed an error description (if there was an error) and the result.
+1. The callback function passed to `Meteor.call` is passed an error description (if there was an error) and the result value.
    Now the UI is updated using data from Minimongo.

-Here is an example of a trivial method that simply adds two numbers.
+Let's implement a simple Method that just adds two numbers.
-This is not a typical method because it does not update a collection.
+It is not a typical Method because it does not update a collection.
+We will see several examples of Methods that update a collection later.
-To verify that it is called on both the client and server side, a `console.log` call is added.
+To verify that the Method is called on both the client and server side, a `console.log` call is added.
 It will be output in the DevTools console AND in the terminal window where the server is running.